 “We’re honored to add Capitol Broadcasting alongside the venture capital funds invested in Admiral and incredibly proud of what we’ve accomplished so far for publishers, but we’re still just scratching the surface,” said Rua.
 “Every visit to a digital publisher that doesn’t somehow grow that 1st-party relationship is a missed opportunity.
 Relationships drive revenue, and publishers that embrace that reality will survive and thrive for decades to come.”

 Admiral is the industry’s leading Visitor Relationship Management and adblock recovery platform, serving 15,000 sites worldwide.
-Our products empower publishers to engage users via smart paywall and engagement tools, grow visitor relationships, recover ad revenue lost due to adblocking, and diversify revenue with paid ad-free subscriptions and more.
+Our products empower publishers to engage users via smart paywall and subscription tools, grow visitor relationships, recover ad revenue lost due to adblocking, and diversify revenue with paid ad-free subscription management and more.
 The Admiral platform includes the free adblock analytics module, and a suite of engagement, compliance, subscription, and revenue growth tools including Engage, Recover, Transact, and GDPR/CCPA Consent modules.
 Interested publishers and partners are encouraged to learn more at GetAdmiral.com.